DaoCloud/DaoCloud-docs/docs/en/docs/baize/intro/first.md

 DCE 5.0 Intelligent Computing provides two roles.
 You can switch between the two administrator roles by clicking the menu item at the bottom left:

-- Administrator - Developer: With capabilities of Notebooks, training tasks, datasets, etc.
+- Administrator - Developer: With capabilities of Notebooks, training tasks, and datasets.
-- Platform Administrator - Operator: With capabilities of managing GPU resources, queues, etc.
+- Platform Administrator - Operator: With capabilities of managing GPU resources and queues.

 Each role has an overview page that displays the current data that can be processed through graphical dashboards.